Southwest Airlines Flight 1380: Accident

-The flight crew stated that the departure and climb from LaGuardia were normal, with no indications of any problems; First Officer Ellisor was the pilot flying at the time of the engine failure, and Captain Shults was monitoring.
-They reported that the aircraft yawed, several cockpit alarms went off, a "gray puff of smoke" appeared, and the aircraft's cabin suddenly lost air pressure.
-The flight crew donned their emergency oxygen masks, and the first officer began the emergency descent.
-The flight data recorder (FDR) showed that the left engine's performance parameters all dropped simultaneously, vibration became severe, and within five seconds, the cabin altitude alert activated.
-The FDR also showed that the aircraft rolled left by about 40° before the flight crew was able to counter the roll.
-The flight crew reported that the aircraft was very difficult to control throughout the remainder of the flight because of the extensive damage.
+The flight crew stated that there were no signs of trouble during the departure and climb from LaGuardia; First Officer Ellisor was the pilot flying while Captain Shults was monitoring.
+They reported that the aircraft yawed, several cockpit alarms went off, gray smoke blew into the cockpit, and the aircraft's cabin suddenly lost air pressure.
+The pilots wore their emergency oxygen masks and started an emergency descent.
+The parameters of the flight data recorder (FDR) showed that the left engine's performance died down, vibration became extreme, and within five seconds, the cabin altitude alert activated, meaning that the cabin was suffering a cabin depressurization.
+Due to the extensive damage, the pilots stated that the aircraft was not easy to control throughout the remainder of the flight.
 Captain Shults took over flying the plane, and the first officer carried out the emergency checklist.
 The captain asked the air traffic controller for a course diversion.
-She initially requested a course to the nearest airport but then decided that PHL was best equipped for this aircraft's emergency.
+She initially requested a course to the nearest airport, which was Harrisburg International Airport, but then decided that Philadelphia International Airport (PHL) was best equipped for this aircraft's emergency.
 The controller quickly provided vectors to PHL.
-The flight crew reported initial communications difficulties because of the loud noises, distraction and wearing oxygen masks, but as the aircraft descended, communications improved.
-The captain initially planned on a long final approach to make sure the crew completed all the emergency checklists.
-Upon learning of the passengers' injuries, however, she decided to speed the approach and expedite landing.
+The captain initially intended for a long final approach to make sure the crew completed the emergency checklists.
+Upon learning of the passengers' injuries, however, she decided to speed the approach and to land swiftly.
+Given the need to get a damaged aircraft on the ground as soon as possible, the crew abbreviated some checklists for the emergency that was in progress and omitted others completely.
+This effectively managed the high workload in the cockpit of an aircraft that was difficult to handle and achieved the desired safe and prompt landing.
+The decision-making over checklists was deemed appropriate in the final report by the NTSB.

-Three flight attendants, Rachel Fernheimer, Seanique Mallory, and Kathryn Sandoval, were assigned to the flight, and another Southwest Airlines employee was onboard as a passenger.
-All four reported that they heard a loud sound and felt severe vibration.
-The oxygen masks automatically deployed in the cabin.
-The flight attendants retrieved portable oxygen bottles and began moving through the cabin to assist passengers with their oxygen masks.
-As they moved toward the mid-cabin, they found Jennifer Riordan, an adult female passenger in row 14 partially blown out the broken window.
+In the cabin, the three flight attendants on the flight, Rachel Fernheimer, Seanique Mallory, and Kathryn Sandoval, along with another Southwest Airlines employee who was on board as a passenger, all reported a loud sound and felt intense vibration.
+The oxygen masks in the cabin dropped down automatically.
+Equipped with portable oxygen bottles, the flight attendants began to move through the cabin to assist passengers.
+As they did, they found Jennifer Riordan, an adult female passenger, in row 14 partially blown out of the broken window.
 With the help of two passengers, flight attendants pulled Riordan inside the aircraft and other passengers performed CPR on her.
-Riordan died after being admitted to a local hospital for treatment.
+Riordan was declared dead after being taken to a local hospital.
 A spokesperson for the Philadelphia Department of Public Health stated that Riordan's cause of death was blunt force trauma to the head, neck and torso.
 Eight other passengers sustained minor injuries.

-The aircraft was substantially damaged and written off as a result of the accident.
+After the accident, the aircraft was written off.